 Back out to Rt 4, you continue to follow along side the river into a blink-and-miss-it village of Cañon, past the bridge to the Gilman Tunnels, (another side trip), and into the Village of Jemez Springs.
 Stop at the Laughing Lizard or the Los Ojos Saloon for a bite to eat and to wet your whistle.
 Then, get back on the road where you’ll climb up into the tall pine forest, still following the same river all the way up.

 The Jemez Mountains were formed by geothermal activities, and the highest peak, Rodondo, is actually the fallen crest of a volcano that blew off millions of years ago with such a force that it shot boulders into what is now Kansas.
-Inside this crest is a large meadow called the Valle Grande, or “The Caldera”.
+Inside this crest is a large meadow called the Valles Caldera, or “The Caldera Valley”.
 Saying this meadow is large is a bit of an understatement.
 You may gaze down into it and see that the spots that are moving around are actually herds of Elk.
 This property was all part of the huge Baca Land Grant, called the Baca Ranch, and the US Government persisted for over five year to purchase this property when it finally went up for sale.
 It is now a 89,000 acre National Preserve.

 This geothermal activity is still present in the form of the many hot springs in this area, including the Jemez Springs Bath House.
 There are other hot springs, some with a short hike, and some with a longer hike, but all are worth the time to take a soak.
 Bring your swimsuit.
 The Anti-Naked Police will give you a ticket if you are not wearing one.
 Ahhh….what ever happened to the 60s and 70s?